RavenGrappling/RavenGrappling.github.io/faq.md

     <div class="accordion-item">
       <h2 class="accordion-header" id="faq-safety-header-2">
         <button class="accordion-button collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#faq-safety-body-2" aria-expanded="false" aria-controls="faq-safety-body-2">
-          I am # old, is it too late for me to start?
+          I am # of years old, is it too late for me to start?
         </button>
       </h2>
       <div id="faq-safety-body-2" class="accordion-collapse collapse" aria-labelledby="faq-safety-header-2" data-bs-parent="#faq-safety">
         <div class="accordion-body">
           <p>
             Absolutely not!
 BJJ is commonly practiced by people all over the world that are 65+.
-It can feel intimidating trying something new, but we promise to make you feel welcome.
+At first, it can feel intimidating trying something new, but we promise to make you feel welcome.
           </p>
         </div>
       </div>